ESSS/alfasim-sdk/docs/source/03_plugin_structure.rst

    >>> alfasim-sdk --help

-You can also learn about the available options of each command invoking the :option:`--help` option for each command:
+You can also learn about the available options of each command invoking the :guilabel:`--help` option for each command:

 .. code-block:: bash